php-fig/fig-standards/proposed/package-oriented-autoloader.md

 1. Overview
 -----------

-This PSR is intended as an alternative to, not a replacement for, [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
+This PSR specifies the rules for an interoperable autoloader.
+It is intended as a co-existing alternative to, not a replacement for, [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
 It removes some legacy compatibility features that were built into PSR-0, in particular the handling of underscores in class names, and it allows for